wp-plugins/authorizenet-woocommerce-addon/readme.txt

 9. This plugin do not support sending customer details to authorize.net or sending them in mail by authorize.net receipt rather it is designed to send wocommerce orders & store customer details in wocommerce order if you want to send customer details to authorize.net you need to use https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon  Instead for this
+10. This plugin does not support Pre Order or Subscriptions

-== Changelog ==
+11. This plugin does not support Refunds in woocommmerce interface == Changelog ==
 This is first version no known errors found